MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ![Figure  - Overview of main steps of Hyperdrive program train.py ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Train_Dot_Py.png)

-Main Steps of train.py – Python - Logistic Regression Model
+<b><p align="center">Diagram - Main Steps of python program train.py using SKLearn's Logistic Regression Model</p></b>

 **Program Inputs** - the Excel 'heart_failure_clinical_records_dataset.csv' file which is read into the Azure (denoted by AZ) TabularDatasetFactory object.

-**'clean_data'** is a series of steps on the csv file.
-Currently no cleaning operations are being done here.
-As mentioned below in the project improvement section, there is scope for adding more operations here.
+**'clean_data'** is a code block for a series of data cleaning steps on the csv file.
+Currently, nothing is being done here.
+As mentioned below in the project improvement section, there is scope for adding more data cleaning operations to further improve model performance.

 **'clean_data'** results in two pandas data frames - 'x' & 'y'.